Jrotenberger/Powershell-IR-Scripts/README.md

 # ArtifactPull.ps1 is initial commit
 # Tools contains list of tools referenced.

+UPDATED 5/10/2019

+NEW NEW NEW

+I updated the script (it was a long time coming).

+CHANGES:

+1) No extra PS modules are needed.
+For the most part these got rolled in the main script
+2) The external tools needed have been dramatically decreased.
+For the most part these have been replicated by Powershell capabilities since the orginal script was written.

 I've been using variations of this script for going on 3 years now and its always served me very well.
 The inspiration comes from
 Corey Harrell who had a similar Perl script.